cloudoperators/greenhouse/docs/user-guides/team/rbac.md

 ### Aggregating TeamRoles

-It is possible with Kubernetes RBAC to aggregate `rbacv1.ClusterRoles`.
+It is possible with Kubernetes RBAC to aggregate rbacv1.ClusterRoles.
 This is also supported for TeamRoles.
-All label specified on a TeamRole's `.spec.Labels` will be set on the `rbacv1.ClusterRole` created on the target cluster.
-This makes it possible to aggregate multiple `rbacv1.ClusterRole` resources by using a `rbacv1.AggregationRule`.
+All label specified on a TeamRole's `.spec.Labels` will be set on the rbacv1.ClusterRole created on the target cluster.
+This makes it possible to aggregate multiple rbacv1.ClusterRole resources by using a rbacv1.AggregationRule.
 This can be specified on a TeamRole by setting `.spec.aggregationRule`.

 More details on the concept of Aggregated ClusterRoles can be found in the Kubernetes documentation: [Aggregated ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles)

-> [!NOTE] A TeamRole is only created on a cluster if it is referenced by a TeamRoleBinding.
+> :information_source: A TeamRole is only created on a cluster if it is referenced by a TeamRoleBinding.
 If a TeamRole is not referenced by a TeamRoleBinding it will not be created on any target cluster.
 A TeamRoleBinding referencing a TeamRole with an aggregationRule will only provide the correct access, if there is at least one TeamRoleBinding referencing a TeamRole with the corresponding label deployed to the same cluster.

 The following example shows how an AggregationRule can be used with TeamRoles and TeamRoleBindings.